JOSESAMUEL14/temp-bot/README.md

 ### 💻 Software Setup

 1. Install **Arduino IDE**.
-2. Install ESP32 board support in Arduino IDE.
+2. Install ESP32 board support.
-3. Connect the ESP32 to a computer using USB.
+3. Connect the ESP32 to your computer using USB.
 4. Select the appropriate ESP32 board.
 5. Load the MINI TBB firmware.
 6. Compile the program.
-7. Upload the firmware to the ESP32.
+7. Upload the firmware.
-8. Disconnect the USB cable.
+8. Disconnect USB.
 9. Power ON MINI TBB.
-10. Place the robot in a clear test area.
+10. Test the robot in an open area.

 ---

 ## 🧪 Testing

-MINI TBB can be tested using the following sequence:
+### Basic Operation Test

 ```text
 Power ON